rw-hsma-fpga/microblaze-globalvar-fixes/README.md

 &nbsp;

 ### *[Bonus: ELF into BIT scripts:](Bonus__ELFintoBIT_scripts)* ###
-*In Vitis 2024.1, AMD has removed the option to initialize the downloadable bitstream with Microblaze application code and data.
-We are providing scripts for the old and new Vitis IDEs to preserve this functionality.*
+*For the Microblaze-V, AMD has removed the Vitis option to initialize the downloadable bitstream with Microblaze application code and data.
+We are providing scripts for the old and new Vitis IDEs to keep this important functionality alive.*

 ## &nbsp;